niuers/python/concurrency.md

   * MRI—the reference implementation of Ruby—also has a GIL, so its threads are under the same limitations as Python’s.
 Meanwhile, JavaScript interpreters don’t support user-level threads at all; asynchronous programming with callbacks is their only path to concurrency.

 # Concurrency with asyncio

+## Concurrency vs. Parallelism
+* Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.
+Not the same, but related.
+One is about structure, one is about execution.
+* Concurrency provides a way to structure a solution to solve a problem that may (but not necessarily) be parallelizable.
+By Rob Pike, Co-inventor of the Go language, "Concurrency Is Not Parallelism (It’s Better)”.
+* For real parallelism, you must have multiple cores.
+A modern laptop has four CPU cores but is routinely running more than 100 processes at any given time under normal, casual use.
+So, in practice, most processing happens concurrently and not in parallel.
+The computer is constantly dealing with 100+ processes, making sure each has an opportunity to make progress, even if the CPU itself can’t do more than four things at once.
+Ten years ago we used machines that were also able to handle 100 processes concurrently, but on a single core.
+That’s why Rob Pike titled that talk “Concurrency Is Not Parallelism (It’s Better).”

+## Thread Versus Coroutine: A Comparison

+## asyncio
+* `asyncio` is a package that implements concurrency with coroutines driven by an event loop.
+* `asyncio` uses a stricter definition of “coroutine.”
+  * A coroutine suitable for use with the asyncio API must use `yield from` and not `yield` in its body.
+  * Also, an `asyncio` coroutine should be driven by a caller invoking it through `yield from` or by passing the coroutine to one of the asyncio functions such as `asyncio.async(…)` and others.
+  * Finally, the `@asyncio.coroutine` decorator should be applied to coroutines

+* Never use time.sleep(…) in asyncio coroutines unless you want to block the main thread, therefore freezing the event loop and probably the whole application as well.
+If a coroutine needs to spend some time doing nothing, it should yield from asyncio.sleep(DELAY).

+* An asyncio.Task is roughly the equivalent of a threading.Thread.
+Victor Stinner, special technical reviewer for this chapter, points out that “a Task is like a green thread in libraries that implement cooperative multitasking, such as gevent.”
+  * A Task drives a coroutine, and a Thread invokes a callable.
+  * When you get a Task object, it is already scheduled to run (e.g., by asyncio.async); a Thread instance must be explicitly told to run by calling its start method.
+  * There’s no API to terminate a thread from the outside, because a thread could be interrupted at any point, leaving the system in an invalid state.
+For tasks, there is the Task.cancel() instance method, which raises CancelledError inside the coroutine.
+The coroutine can deal with this by catching the exception in the yield where it’s suspended.
+  * you know how challenging it is to reason about the program because the scheduler can interrupt a thread at any time.
+You must remember to hold locks to protect the critical sections of your program, to avoid getting interrupted in the middle of a multistep operation—which could leave data in an invalid state.
+  * With coroutines, everything is protected against interruption by default.
+You must explicitly yield to let the rest of the program run.
+Instead of holding locks to synchronize the operations of multiple threads, you have coroutines that are “synchronized” by definition: only one of them is running at any time.
+And when you want to give up control, you use yield or yield from to give control back to the scheduler.
+That’s why it is possible to safely cancel a coroutine: by definition, a coroutine can only be cancelled when it’s suspended at a yield point, so you can perform cleanup by handling the CancelledError exception.

+### asyncio.Future: Nonblocking by Design

 ## Future Reading